 Refer to the archive index to find the file number of the material needed.
 An archivist will pull the file for you.
 Please ask for assistance.

-Hector Beltran is Head Archivist at the UC Berkeley Folklore Archive (110 Kroeber Hall) and a second year graduate student in the Folklore Program.
-Shakthi Nataraj is Asisstant Archivist and a first year graduate student in the Folklore Program as well as the Ph.D. program in Anthropology.
-They can be reached at firstname.lastname@example.org .
+Shakthi Nataraj is Head Archivist at the UC Berkeley Folklore Archive (110 Kroeber Hall) and a second year graduate student in the Folklore Program.
+She can be reached at email@example.com.

 The Folklore Archive also functions as the operational hub for peer-reviewed journal, Cultural Analysis.
 The journal's editorial board includes some of the leading folklorists in the world and provides an opportunity for interdisplinary dialogue on folklore and popular culture.